AngularBootCamp/todo-list-tutorial/remove_item.md

 ## Remove the todo item from local storage

 Removing the item is handled in the service.
-Open `todo-list.service.ts` and add a function called `removeItem()` to the `TodoListService` class:
+Open `todo-list.service.ts` and add a method called `removeItem()` to the `TodoListService` class:

 ```javascript
 removeItem(item) {